SebastiaanDenHertog/BloodSugar/README.md

 BloodSugar is a Garmin Connect IQ watch app for manually logging glucose readings and viewing recent glucose history.
-It supports mmol/L and mg/dL, configurable glucose zones, notifications, and Abbott FreeStyle integration.
+It supports mmol/L and mg/dL, configurable glucose zones, notifications, and Abbott FreeStyle, Dexcom Share, and xDrip+ integrations.

 ## Requirements